 This may increase the risk if you have a tooth grinding problem while sleeping.

-As an untreated overbite may wear enamel, it makes the dental condition friendly for bacteria and acid.
+As an untreated overbite may wear enamel, it makes the dental condition friendly to bacteria and acid.

 This increases the chance of developing excessive plaque, tartar, and tooth decay.